rustyeddy/goaws/README.md

-# goaws
+# Go AWS

-AWS Library of important functions
+Is a simple library to aid in AWS account monitoring and management.